texonica/company-dashboard/memory-bank/progress.md

 - Created shared chart components:
   - MetricsChart for reusable data visualization
   - DateRangeSelector for interactive date filtering
+- Integrated Google Gemini API for AI capabilities:
+  - Created secure backend client in src/lib/api/gemini.ts
+  - Implemented backend proxy routes in src/app/api/gemini
+  - Set up infrastructure for AI-powered features
+- Designed comprehensive rate limiting strategy:
+  - Request throttling/queuing system
+  - Retry logic with exponential backoff
+  - Batch request processing approach
+  - Caching strategy using SWR pattern
+  - Request prioritization framework
+- Enhanced existing components with improved error handling and loading states

 ## Current Status
-The project is in the active implementation phase.
+The project is in the active implementation phase with multiple parallel development streams.
 We have established the core architecture and implemented the main dashboard for Texonica.com displaying active projects.
-The backend API for secure AITable.ai integration has been set up with proper configuration for all required tables.
-We have implemented detailed API routes for projects with robust error handling, client name resolution, and media buyer integration.
+The backend API infrastructure is in place with secure integrations to AITable.ai, ClickUp, and Google Gemini API, all properly configured with comprehensive error handling.

-The ActiveProjects component has been enhanced and connected to the backend API, allowing users to view projects grouped by team and sorted by start date.
-We've also implemented CRMStageDropdown and StageDropdown components for improved project management.
-We've created visualization components including UWLeadgenMetricsChart and FVRLeadgenMetricsChart for lead generation metrics with flexible display options and interactive filtering.
+The ActiveProjects component has been enhanced with team-based grouping, sorting by start date, and proper client/media buyer resolution.
+Project management capabilities have been implemented through the StageDropdown and CRMStageDropdown components.
+Data visualization is handled through UWLeadgenMetricsChart and FVRLeadgenMetricsChart components with flexible display options, interactive filtering, and optimized performance.

-We've integrated ClickUp API functionality to enable task management capabilities with proper API client implementation, type definitions, and backend proxying with rate limit handling.
-We've started implementing financial tracking features with new API endpoints for payments and subscriptions.
-We've added components for interacting with AITable records, including DatePickerInput for date selection, URLInput for URL field editing, and AITableViewButton for direct record access.

-We're now working on enhancing the project information display with calculated fields like months active, implementing the financial reporting panels, and developing the CSV import functionality for Xolo financial data.
-We're also planning to implement authentication with Firebase, role-based access control, and improved data fetching strategies.
+We've implemented direct interaction with AITable records through DatePickerInput, URLInput, and AITableViewButton components.
+ClickUp API integration enables task management capabilities with proper rate limit handling.
+Google Gemini API integration provides AI capabilities for planned features like transaction categorization and insights generation.

+We've designed a comprehensive rate limiting strategy to optimize API usage across all external services.
+We're now working on financial tracking features with API endpoints for payments and subscriptions, CSV import functionality for Xolo financial data, and AI-powered transaction categorization using the Gemini API.

 ## What Works
-- Documentation structure established
+- Documentation structure established with comprehensive Memory Bank
-- High-level architecture defined
+- High-level architecture defined and implemented
-- Key requirements identified
+- Key requirements identified and documented
-- Integration strategy outlined
+- Integration strategy outlined and implemented for external APIs
-- Environment configuration for AITable API (all tables)
+- Environment configuration for all external APIs (AITable, ClickUp, Gemini)
-- Secure backend API routes for accessing AITable.ai
+- Secure backend API routes for accessing external services
 - Project and client data retrieval from AITable
-- Team-based grouping of projects
+- Team-based grouping of projects with proper sorting
-- Sorting projects by start date
 - Error handling for API failures with descriptive messages
-- Dashboard content layout
+- Dashboard content layout with responsive design
-- Active projects component with proper data display
+- Active projects component with proper data display and error handling
 - Client name resolution from client IDs
 - Media buyer resolution from member IDs
 - Stage visualization with color coding
-- StageDropdown component for status management
+- StageDropdown component for status management with loading states
-- CRMStageDropdown component for project management
+- CRMStageDropdown component for advanced project management
-- Navigation component with improved layout
+- Navigation component with improved layout and functionality
 - UW Leadgen metrics visualization with:
   - Weekly and monthly data aggregation with toggle
   - Interactive metric selection